jtryan/aws-cdk-waf-examples/waf_demo_java/README.md

 ## Useful commands

  * `mvn package`     compile and run tests
+ * `mvn package -Dmaven.test.skip=true`  There appears to be a bug in AWS test script
  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template
  * `cdk deploy`      deploy this stack to your default AWS account/region